denistsoi/talks/2016-11-devops-easy-as-pi/easy-as-pi.md

 # DevOps 101

 ## Leave if you already know the following
-- Devops is your jam
+- devops/infrastructure is your jam
-- deloyed multiple applications/services
+- deloyed multiple applications/services to single/multiple locations/instances
-- infrastructure is your vice
-- know how to deploy on multiple architectures to multiple physical locations
 - you plan to use a serverless infrastructure setup (more on this later)

 ## Aims